new-xmon-df/arduxmon-iot-projects/Boards/ESP32_C3_SUPERMINI/README.md

 ### Additional Notes:

-- The blue status_led is on GPIO8 and is inverted.
+- The blue status LED is on GPIO8 and is inverted.
 - The BOOT button is wired to GPIO9.
 - JTAG is available on GPIO4 - GPIO7.

-### ESPHOME SETUP
+### ESPHOME Setup

 ```yaml
 esp32: